-- 1. Investment income is allocated to each line of business in proportion to the investable funds associated with each line of business.
-Investable funds consist of (i) funds attributable to insurance transactions and (ii) funds attributable to capital and surplus. - 2.
-Funds attributable to insurance transactions are loss reserves plus unearned premium reserves minus prepaid expenses and minus uncollected premiums.
-(The adjustments to the unearned premium reserves for prepaid expenses and uncollected premiums occur in some parts of the allocation procedure, not in all parts.
-See The Allocation, below.) - 3.
-Capital and surplus are allocated to lines of business in proportion to total reserves plus earned premium for the year.
+- Investment income is allocated to each line of business in proportion to the investable funds associated with each line of business.
+Investable funds consist of (i) funds attributable to insurance transactions and (ii) funds attributable to capital and surplus. - Funds attributable to insurance transactions are loss reserves plus unearned premium reserves minus prepaid expenses and minus uncollected premiums.
+[The adjustments to the unearned premium reserves for prepaid expenses and uncollected premiums occur in some parts of the allocation procedure, not in all parts (see below).] - Capital and surplus are allocated to lines of business in proportion to total reserves plus earned premium for the year.